Normal

 think my work is surprising.
 I don’t go where you’d expect, or I lead the

-direction then twist his head somewhere else.
+reader one direction then twist his head somewhere else.
 I dislike

 predictability and will go out of my way to give the events at hand a tweak if